 The United Kingdom and Ireland have not only a fine tradition of outdoor pursuits, but also a history of high quality, well written printed periodicals to support these.
 Some of these have become classic, much loved or, occasionally, much missed publications.
 In more recent years, there have also appeared a number of quite niche publications, some last, others do not.

 I have included below those printed magazines and journals of which I am aware.
 Do note that I have concentrated on UK and Irish magazines though many of these have featured overseas destinations and writers.
 There are no doubt many gaps and probably a handful of errors.
-Also, I am familiar with few of the older publications.
+Also, I am familiar with few of the older or more specialised publications.
 Feel free to get in touch with any corrections or suggested additions.

 Quarterly journal of the Backpackers Club, circulated to members Spring, Summer, Autumn, Winter

 1940s-50s rival to Cycling.
 The two eventually merged

 Cover name changed to Bushcraft from issue 89, May/June 2021

 Monthly magazine of the Camping and Caravanning Club